Workshops will be added as confirmed. Please check back for updates!

 Domestic violence is a devastating social problem that impacts all segments of society.
 Although awareness regarding the pervasiveness and effects of family violence is increasing, the understanding of the ramifications of the effects of domestic violence often focuses on the primary victims.
 Studies indicate that millions of children witness the abuse of a parent or caregiver each year.
 Research also shows that domestic violence may be the number one indicator of child abuse and neglect.
 This workshop explores the effects of witnessing domestic violence has on children who live in homes where family violence occurs.

-Identifying and Seizing Electronic Evidence (ISEE) (Part 1 & 2)
+Homicidal Drowning and Immersion Abuse (Part 1 & 2)

 Imperfect Leadership: Your Secret to Success

-This workshop is an inspirational and dramatic look at the crucial “imperfect” skills that leaders need to know in order to succeed in today’s high-pressured environment.
-In this challenging seminar, participants will uncover the secrets of: how making a “good” mistake can propel you to greater opportunities; realizing that being an imperfect leader is the secret to building your team; why a seemingly “weak” character trait may be your ticket to success.
+This presentation is an inspirational and dramatic look at the crucial “imperfect” skills that leaders need to know in order to succeed in today’s high-pressured environment.
+In this challenging workshop, participants will uncover the following secrets: how making a “good” mistake can propel you to greater opportunities; realizing that being an imperfect leader is the secret to building your team; why a seemingly “weak” character trait may be your ticket to success.

 Cody Mitchell, Derek Prestridge

-The sad truth is that your law enforcement agency is not doing all that it can to search for at-risk, missing or exploited children.
-Attend this workshop and learn how to change that unfortunate situation.
-The presenters will discuss how your agency can use uniformed officers, its most underutilized and available resource, to combat all types of child victimization.
-This innovative approach is currently being used in Texas with documented results.
-The presenters will share techniques, when coupled with routine police duties that will greatly increase the likelihood of identifying victimized children as well as those offenders that victimize them.
-The workshop will include actual examples of cases involving runaways, child pornography and human trafficking that were discovered using these interdiction techniques.
+The sad truth is that law enforcement agencies are not doing all that they can to search for missing or exploited children.
+The presenters will discuss how your agency can use uniformed officers to combat all types of child victimization.
+The presenters will share techniques that can be coupled with routine police duties, greatly increasing the likelihood of identifying victimized children and their offenders.
+The workshop will include examples of cases using these interdiction techniques.